Education Exam

 Format as a Table

-Using Excel’s Table Format feature is highly recommended.
-Tables make it easier for Power BI to recognize and import your data accurately.
+• Tables provide structured referencing, making it easier for Power BI to recognize and import data.

 Save in a Supported Format